Frequently Asked Questions

 A: There are no similarities between the Justisse and the Rhythm Methods.
 The Rhythm Method makes mathematical projections based on past menstrual cycle history to predict future fertile and infertile phases of the menstrual cycle.
 These predictions, though occasionally right, in general do not accurately reflect your current cycle; thus the low rate of success of the Rhythm Method.
-The Justisse Method teaches a woman how to determine the status of her fertility through daily observations of her body’s signs of fertility.
+The Justisse Method teaches a person how to determine the status of their fertility through daily observations of their body’s signs of fertility.
 You will always know if you are fertile right now, today.
 You won’t need to wonder and guess.

 Q: Do my menstrual cycles have to be regular in order to do this?